daniel-wrench/reynolds_scales_project/README.md

 We are now more rigorously estimating the Taylor scale to confirm or deny this correlation.
 At the same time, we are creating a database of many more years of data that also includes other parameters of interest such as plasma beta, gyroradii, etc.

 ## Data
-Magnetic field from Wind spacecraft, 2016-2020, using CDAWeb FTP and `cdflib`: WI_H2_MFI Re-sampled to two different frequencies and split into 12-hour intervals.
+Magnetic field from Wind spacecraft, 2016-2020 Re-sampled to two different frequencies and split into 12-hour intervals.

-See `metadata.xlsx` for description of variables.
+See `wind_database_metadata.xlsx` for description of variables.

 ## Pipeline
 *NB*: The .sh files are designed so that they can be tested locally (on a much reduced set of data): simply switch to the appropriate venv command in the file and then change the command to run the file from `sbatch` to `bash`.